Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Numerical examples

 We first generate one data set $(\bX, \by)$ where the covariance matrix of $\bX$ exhibits moderate correlation.
 We initialize RWMH and IMH at models uniformly sampled from $\Delta^m$ and study the effect of $m$ on the mixing.
 For each choice of $m$, we run the algorithms 100 times.
 Results are presented in Figure~\ref{fig:mixing_bvs} and Table~\ref{table:appendix.simul2}.

-We first observe that the mixing of the chain depends on the initialization, and local modes are likely to occur among non-sparse models.
+We observe that the mixing of the chain depends on the initialization, and local modes are likely to occur among non-sparse models.
 As illustrated by Figure~\ref{fig:mixing_bvs}, when the chain is initialized at some $\delta \in \Delta^n = \Delta^{200}$, it always gets stuck and barely moves.
 This is probably because a randomly generated $\delta \in \Delta^n$ is likely to be a local mode on $(\cV_n, \cN_1)$.
 As argued in~\cite{yang2016computational}, $\delta \in \Delta^n$ yields a perfect fit with $\mathsf{r}^2(\delta) = 1$, and for a neighboring model $\delta' \in \cN_1(\delta) \cap \cV_{n}$ to have a larger posterior probability, it must achieve a nearly perfect fit, which is unlikely.
 If we sample the initial model from $\Delta^{m}$ for smaller $m$, the performance of the algorithms gets improved dramatically, as shown in both Figure~\ref{fig:mixing_bvs} and Table~\ref{table:appendix.simul2}.
 This aligns well with the theory developed in Section~\ref{sec:beyond}: $\pi$ seems to be (at least approximately) unimodal on $(\cV_s, \cN_1)$ for some $s$ much smaller than $n$, and given a warm start, both RWMH and IMH mix quickly.
 Another observation from Figure~\ref{fig:mixing_bvs} and Table~\ref{table:appendix.simul2} is that, compared to RWMH, IMH needs a better initialization to achieve fast mixing.
 Specifically, for RWMH, we need $m \leq 180$ for most runs to be ``successful'' (i.e., find the true model $\delta^*$), and for IMH, we need $m \leq 170$.
 We believe this is because informed algorithms, which behave similarly to gradient-based samplers on Euclidean spaces, have a stronger tendency to move to nearest local modes than RWMH.
 Consequently, the performance of IMH is more sensitive to the initialization.
 This observation also partially explains why the condition~\eqref{eq:mix-imh-approx-condition} is required in Theorem~\ref{th:mix-imh-approx}, which is not needed when we analyze RWMH.